-The Gold Standard Foundation's (GSF's) goal in carbon markets is to drive the adoption of best practice among compliance and voluntary projects.
-If best practice projects fail due to the complex dynamics of intergovernmental negotiations, then whether this issue is temporary or permanent, GSF's mission is not well served.
-Therefore, if a solution can be found that maintains the optionality of projects under the CDM but offers access to a stronger market for those that meet GSF's requirements, it should, in principle, be adopted.
+The Gold Standard's goal in carbon markets is to drive the adoption of best practice among compliance and voluntary projects.
+If best practice projects fail due to the complex dynamics of intergovernmental negotiations, then whether this issue is temporary or permanent, GS mission is not well served.
+Therefore, if a solution can be found that maintains the optionality of projects under the CDM but offers access to a stronger market for those that meet GS requirements, it should, in principle, be adopted.